dschli2007/reactnative-project-easyflashcards/README.md

    - npm start
    - After start select desired platform simulator (ios or android)

+This project was developed and tested on android using Genymotion.

 For any question please contact dschli2007 at gmail.com